 PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games" JAVA_HOME=/usr/lib/jvm/java-8-oracle export JAVA_HOME

-When you run echo $JAVA_HOME you should now see the Java home directory.
+When you run echo $JAVA_HOME, you should see the Java home directory.

 Now that Java is installed, run the commands below to download the OrientDB package.
 Replace with release number with the latest available one.